Lisbon: Physical geography

 Lisbon is located at 38°42′49.75″N 9°8′21.79″W, situated at the mouth of the Tagus River and is the westernmost capital of a mainland European country.
+The river delta is inverted.

-The westernmost part of Lisbon is occupied by the Monsanto Forest Park, a 10 km2 urban park, one of the largest in Europe, and occupying 10% of the municipality.
+The westernmost part of Lisbon is occupied by the Monsanto Forest Park, a 10 km2 urban park, one of the largest in Europe, which takes up 10% of the municipality.

 The city occupies an area of 100.05 km2, and its city boundaries, unlike those of most major cities, coincide with those of the municipality.
 The rest of the urbanised area of the Lisbon urban area, known generically as Greater Lisbon (Grande Lisboa) includes several administratively defined cities and municipalities, in the north bank of the Tagus River.
 The larger Lisbon metropolitan area includes the Setúbal Peninsula to the south.